jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

     ```

 ## 9. Run TrioTrain with a Human Trio

+Now that we know how to tailor TrioTrain for our non-bovine species (human), we can move forward with starting the pipeline.

+Run the following at the command line:

 ```bash
 # You can add the --dry-run flag to this command to confirm the TrioTrain pipeline runs smoothly